mightyjens/mightyjens.github.io/content/posts/2024/scott-strike-eride.md

 ### Dropper Post

 The retractable seatpost is one of the things I don't like at all.
 I could operate the seatpost on my old *Canyon Neuron* in absolutely every situation and it retracted and extended without any problems.
-However, the *Syncros Duncan dropper* on the *Scott Strike* has to be completely released before retracting, otherwise it just hangs.
+However, the *Syncros Duncan dropper* must be completely relieved of pressure before retracting, otherwise it just hangs in the top postition.
+One of the parts I might upgrade in the future.

 ### Twinloc

-TwinLoc is a lever developed by Scott that is mounted on the handlebars and controls three suspension travel settings as well as the fork lockout.
-I like to set the Twinloc to lockout, especially on steep ramps and longer rides on asphalt.
+The so called *TwinLoc* is a lever developed by Scott that is mounted on the handlebars and controls three suspension travel settings as well as the fork lockout.
+Personally, I use to drive fully open no matter what's the underground, but occasionally set the Twinloc to lockout on steep ramps and longer rides on asphalt.
+For me... it's just a nice to have...

-> **Caution**: Be extremely careful when working on the Twinloc and adhere exactly to the manufacturer's torque specifications.
-The threads are made of aluminum and are extremely delicate.
-A little too much force and you have destroyed the screw thread.

-There's actually three settings:
 |<div style="width:345px">Mode</div>|<div style="width:345px">Function</div>|
 |---------------------------|---|
 |Descent|Suspension is fully open |